 Memory Management & Batching

-One of the sneakiest failure modes: your integration works perfectly for 10 properties, then crashes with OOM (Out Of Memory) when processing 10,000.
+One of the sneakiest failure modes: your integration works perfectly for 10 resources, then crashes with OOM (Out Of Memory) when processing 10,000.

 The Memory Bloat Problem